-The Coachella Valley Water District (CVWD) diverts and distributes irrigation water from groundwater and the Colorado River and provides agricultural drainage services for farmland in the Coachella Valley.
-The Coachella Valley consists of about 60,000 acres of privately-owned irrigated land.
-The proposed Conditional Waiver will provide control of (a) the quality of agricultural wastewater discharges into Coachella Valley drains; and (b) potential water quality impacts from operation and maintenance (O&M) of Coachella Valley Drains.
+The proposed Conditional Waiver will provide control of (a) the quality of agricultural wastewater discharges into Imperial Valley drains and the Alamo and New Rivers; and (b) potential water quality impacts from operation and maintenance (O&M) of Imperial Valley Drains.
 It is not the intent of this Conditional Waiver to restrict the quantity of agricultural wastewater discharges into the drains (and ultimately into the Salton Sea) or to prohibit drain O&M activities.
-The objective of the Conditional Waiver is to ensure that agricultural discharges and drain O&M activities take place in a manner that does not adversely affect the beneficial uses in Coachella Valley Drains which are tributary to the Salton Sea, as defined in the Water Quality Control Plan for the Colorado River Basin Region (Basin Plan).
-Under the terms of this Conditional Waiver, the above objectives will be accomplished by requiring appropriate Responsible Parties to implement management practices to address the threats their discharges pose to water quality.
+The objective of the Conditional Waiver is to ensure that agricultural discharges and drain O&M activities take place in a manner that does not adversely affect the beneficial uses in the Imperial Valley Drains, the Alamo River, the New River and ultimately the Salton Sea, as defined in the Water Quality Control Plan for the Colorado River Basin Region (Basin Plan).
+Under the terms of this Conditional Waiver, the above objectives will be accomplished by requiring appropriate Responsible Parties to implement management practices (MPs) to address the threats their discharges pose to water quality.